11 personal development strategies that really work

 2. Write it down

-Afterall, no-one likes a nagging, unticked checklist.
+After all, no-one likes a nagging, unticked checklist.

-3. Do what works for you
+3. Learn in your own style - and do what works for you

 4. Start small

-It could seem daunting to "make yourself a better communicator".
-But if you break that sizeable target down into smaller steps and start on just one of them, then the task seems less formidable.
+It could seem daunting to try and achieve a big objective such as "make yourself a better communicator".
+But if you break that sizeable target down into smaller steps and start on just one of them, then the task seems easier.
 If you challenge yourself to achieve just a modest goal at first, you can grow from there once you're ready.
-Reaching a small, more achievable personal development goal empowers and encourages us to continue.
-In no time at all, you will be merrily working away towards your ultimate end-goal.

 5. Go at your own pace